-Also worth mentioning: When Refinery29 asked if the Goodwipes worked with a doctor to create their product, they cited a quote from the OB/GYN Sherry Ross, MD — but in a follow-up email confirmed they didn’t work directly with her.
+Also worth mentioning: When Refinery29 asked if the Goodwipes worked with an doctor to create their product, they cited a quote from the gynaecologist Sherry Ross, MD — but in a follow-up email confirmed they didn’t work directly with her.
 Instead, they said they specifically worked with a chemist and, more vaguely, “did copious amounts of research.”
 Okay!

 In the end, Dr Bartos put it best: “This product went a little overboard with its marketing strategy and somehow ended up — even in 2021 — making people feel shameful about their vulva… I cringed reading it.”